brettchalupa/brettchalupa.github.io/_works/alder.md

 period: In Progress
 ---

 A collection of short stories I have been working on since October 2016.
+My current plan is to begin releasing each one every month at some point in 2017.